unleashedtech/drupal-ixi/readme.md

 You can call this hook to modify the group node before it is saved to the database. $node is passed by reference and the $form_state is also available in case you need other data from the form.

+### hook_ixi_upload_parse_xml_file

+You must implement this hook or no new nodes will be created when processing the files.
+The hook takes an SimpleXML object of the XML, an array of the images keyed by original name with paths on the server as their values and the node id of the group node that was created during the upload.
+The hook should return the id of the new node that was created or `FALSE` if there was an error and no new node was created.